GuidoFuchs/random_unique/README.md

 4294967291 = 0xFFFFFFFF - 5
 3 = 4294967291 % 4
 ```
-Using this prime permutate is bijective.
+Using this prime the permutate function is bijective.

 ## How to Build